SARA Policy Modification Process

 Brief History

 In June 2022, the NC-SARA Board adopted a revised process for making changes to SARA Policy -- the SARA Policy Modification Process.
-This process will go into effect starting in January 2023.
+This process went into effect January 2023.

 Other guiding principles for the review, clarification and modification of SARA Policy include: